mschmidty/bio_notes/web_dev_notes/_posts/2019-12-22-d3js-river-flow-api.md

 categories: [js, D3, WebDev]
 ---

-I'm working on a website for a client in the rafting non-profit.
+I'm working on a website for a rafting non-profit.
 I thought it would be cool if they could display the flow data for local rivers.
 I also thought this would be good time for me to learn more about D3js and the  [USGS instantaneous flow data API](https://waterservices.usgs.gov/rest/IV-Service.html).

 {% include d3/linechart/river_flow.html %}